serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 };
 ```

-Other plugin can use the following syntax to hook into this plugin:
+This makes something like the following hook usage possible:

 ```javascript
 'package:build:prepare': () => BbPromise.bind(this)